 Overall, there’s not really a question that lentils are much better in terms of environmental impact than meat (although some meat like poultry is better than others).

 So where does this leave us.

-Meat has a lot more protein than lentils, but lentils still have a decent amount of protein.
+- Meat has a lot more protein than lentils, but lentils still have a decent amount of protein (If you compare lentils vs black beans, lentils win that match up).
 It’s why vegan athletes typically base their diet on legumes like lentils and soybeans.

 - When it comes to nutrients, lentils have more overall nutritional value.